-A comparison between two CAD applications is one that must be conducted with empirical facts in order to enable the public easily choose between them.
+A comparison between two CAD applications is one that must be conducted with empirical facts in order to enable the public easily to choose between them.
 Therefore, comparing and contrasting between AutoCAD/SolidWorks must be done by first outlining the important features these CAD applications have as well as discussing their abilities as design tools.
 To accurately do this, certain parameters must be used to measure their design capabilities and how they can be used as tools by the average individual.

 Before going into how the comparison will be made, it is important to first understand the basic reasons why both software applications were developed.
-For this description will provide some insight into why both applications are fundamentally used for different designing projects.
+This description will provide some insight into why both applications are fundamentally used for different designing projects.
 Autodesk’s AutoCAD is an established design application with an annual release date built predominantly for use as a 2D architectural drawing tool while SolidWorks was developed to provide an application for anyone looking to design 3D models.
-But both CAD software applications can still do some extra work such as 3D modelling for AutoCAD and 2D drawing in SolidWorks.
+But both CAD software applications can still do some extra work such as 3D modeling for AutoCAD and 2D drawing in SolidWorks.

 Criteria for Comparing and Contrasting both Applications

 As discussed earlier, these comparisons will be done with the use of certain parameters or criteria to create clear path ways that will allow you understand what each software application has to offer.
 This will help everyone reading this including you; make smart decisions when choosing your design software application.
 So here are the chosen criteria:

 - Industry: the assigned industry application of a CAD software is very important for its use and this is due to the fact that CAD applications are usually developed with certain industries in mind.

 - File Types: the different type of files that an application supports is also a criterion to consider if you intend to use CAD commercially.
 This is because you may be required to submit projects in certain formats to different clients.